2014 M4A Legislative Work

 LD 62 – An Act To Provide Additional Funding for Respite Care for the Elderly and for Adults with Disabilities.
 Click here for testimony provided before the Health and Human Services Committee on February 13, 2013 from Susan Garascia, RN, a Spectrum Generations employee who runs the adult day services program there.
 Garascia emphasized the critical public policy issues at play in fully funding adult day services in Maine.
 6/26/13 Update: LD 62 was carried over to the Appropriations table to wait for the possiblity of funds to become available in January.

 LD 527 – The Legislature passed LD 527 and it became law without the Governor LePage’s signature.
-Click here for more info about this Act to Protect Elders and Vulnerable Adults from Exploitation and click here to read testimony from Jessica Maurer, Executive Director of Maine Assoc. of Area Agencies on Aging.
+Click here for more info about this Act to Protect Elders and Vulnerable Adults from Exploitation or click here to read testimony on this bill from Jessica Maurer, Executive Director of Maine Assoc. of Area Agencies on Aging.

 LD 1066 – 6/19 the Legislature failed to override the Governor LePage’s veto, there are plans to address this issue again in January.
 Click here to read testimony on “An Act To Increase Access to Health Coverage and Qualify Maine for Federal Funding” from Jessica Maurer, Executive Director of Maine Assoc. of Area Agencies on Aging.
 Find out more at www.CoverMaineNow.com.